Questions fréquemment posées sur les services aux sourds et aux handicapés

 J'ai déjà mon badge.
 Où dois-je m'adresser pour obtenir une vignette ADA ?

-Early in the morning before the lobby opens, on the sidewalk outside Lobby A, the line to the left of the A door is for Deaf and Disabled Services.
+Early in the morning before the lobby opens, on the sidewalk outside Lobby A, the line to the left of the A door is for Deaf Services and/or Disabled Services.
 ADA stickers will be given out here before the lobby doors open.
 For other services, please stay in line.
 After the lobby opens, ADA stickers, badges, scooters, and all other services will be available inside.

 Puis-je obtenir une vignette ADA lors du retrait des badges le mardi ?